day8/re-frame/docs/EffectfulEvents.md

 Whereas `-fx` handlers take potentially MANY coeffects (a map of them) and they return potentially MANY effects (a map of them).
 So, One vs Many.

-Just to be clear, the following two handlers achieve exactly the same thing:
+Just to be clear, the following two handlers achieve the same thing:
 ```clj
 (reg-event-db
    :set-flag